Is Rice Good for Diabetics? Know Rice Glycemic Index

 Is Rice Good for Diabetics?

 Well, the answer to the question, is rice good for diabetics isn’t straight.
-White rice isn’t good for diabetes patients since it is high in glycemic index and calories.
+White rice isn’t good for diabetes patients since it is high in glycemic index of around 70.
 According to the Harvard School of Public Health, regularly consuming white rice can lead to higher blood glucose levels.
 White rice has no or very minimum fiber content, thus increasing the chances of blood sugar spikes upon consumption.
 However, rice is an inherent part of Indian diets, and rice is not eaten alone rather, it is eaten with daal and sabji.
 Diabetes patients can eat white rice in measured amounts daily, but it has to be mixed with fiber-rich foods like salads, dal and sabji.
 When rice is consumed as part of such a meal, the overall glycemic impact of rice is greatly reduced.
 So, having diabetes doesn’t necessarily mean discarding rice from your diet or using brown rice.
 Switching to brown rice is definitely very beneficial but not mandatory.
 The focus should be to increase dietary fiber sources in your meals comprising rice.

 Including the method of carb counting is beneficial and detrimental in figuring out the safe rice quantity.
 Along with this, considering the glycemic profiles of food makes diabetes management easier.